sebarys/exhibition-page/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.

+# Overview

+Application is using sendgrid.com API to send emails with generated invitations identifiers.
+It is an attempt to solve all state issues without backend and persistence using only local storage and sneding emails.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.